jericson/jericson.github.io/_posts/2019-06-22-disneyland.md

 and the top result is a bunch of pages on Stack Overflow, including [How do I concatenate two lists in Python?](https://stackoverflow.com/questions/1720421/how-do-i-concatenate-two-lists-in-python)
-That question was asked in the fall of 2009 and it's got almost 2 million views and the accepted answer was updated last week.
+That question was asked in the fall of 2009 and it's got almost 2 million views and the accepted answer was updated this year.
 I'd argue that Stack Overflow was able to nail that mission because it's clear and actionable.

 ---